Joseph told the butler, or cupbearer, what his dream meant.

 The Cupbearer’s job was to taste any drink that was given to the King to show that it was not poisoned.

-Like a lot of people who have made a promises the cupbearer did not keep this one.
+Like a lot of people who have made promises, the cupbearer did not keep this one.

 Pharaoh’s Two Servants – The Cupbearer and the Baker